vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 - Make sure `yarn test` passes for each of them.
   For individual lint failures, you will have to fix them manually.

-To test the same thing that the CI will test you could run `yarn build:ci`
+The CI runs three parallel Jobs for performance.

+1. Build and test libraries
+2. Build website and storybook
+3. Build angular dev app

+To ensure your PR will pass the CI you can run `yarn run build` which will run all three CI checks locally on your machine.
+This may take several minutes.

 If everything passes, you can push your changes to your fork of Clarity, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).